Zanadigm/ALPS/README.md

 # ALPS (Automated Logistics and Procurement System) Readme

 ## Introduction
-ALPS (Automated Logistics and Procurement System) is a web-based application designed to streamline the logistics and procurement processes within an organization.
+Automated Logistics and Procurement System is a web-based application designed to streamline the logistics and procurement processes within an organization.
 It provides a centralized platform for managing internal requisition orders, inventory availability, deliveries, and backorders.
 The system is developed using PHP, MySQL, and AJAX technologies.

 ## Features
 - User Roles: ALPS supports five user roles: Admin, Project Manager (PM), CEO, Driver, and Store Manager (SM).